dell/csm-docs/content/v1/features/powerscale.md

           ClusterName: "cluster1"
 ```

-This manifest creates a pod in given cluster and attach newly created ephemeral inline csi volume to it.
+This manifest creates a pod in a given cluster and attaches a newly created ephemeral inline CSI volume to it.

 ## Topology
 ### Topology Support

-The CSI PowerScale driver version 1.4.0 and later supports Topology by default which forces volumes to be placed on worker nodes that have connectivity to the backend storage, as a result of which the nodes which have access to PowerScale Array are appropriately labelled.
+The CSI PowerScale driver version 1.4.0 and later supports Topology by default which forces volumes to be placed on worker nodes that have connectivity to the backend storage, as a result of which the nodes which have access to PowerScale Array are appropriately labeled.
 The driver leverages these labels to ensure that the driver components (controller, node) are spawned only on nodes wherein these labels exist.

 This covers use cases where: